se4u/neural_wfst/README.md

    If you get the following error:

          File "neural_wfst/src/python/transducer_score.py", line 25, in <module>
                  from transducer.src.transducer import Transducer
          ImportError: No module named transducer

-   Then please run the following command:
+   Then run the following command:

-     $ cd src/transducer
+         $ cd src/python/transducer
          $ make # Make transducer.so and copy to src

-   See the Makefile in `src/transducer` to understand what's going on.
+   See the `Makefile` in `src/python/transducer` to understand what's going on.
-   In case there are further errors during compilation, then please file an issue.
+   In case there are further errors during compilation, then please raise an issue.